 The 13th Dynasty & Beyond

-Pharaoh Ameny Qemau, who ruled in the 1790s BC, built a pyramid to the south of the Black Pyramid.
+13th Dynasty pharaoh Ameny Qemau, who ruled in the 1790s BC, built a pyramid to the south of the Black Pyramid.
 It’s hardly discernible today, but its chamber was made of quartzite monoliths like those at Hawara.

 Later, Pharaoh Khendjer built a mudbrick pyramid in South Saqqara.
-But now it’s totally ruined.
+But it’s now totally ruined.

 Like the First Intermediate Period, the Second Intermediate Period saw no pyramid construction.
 It was a time when Egypt was under foreign Hyksos rule until they were finally driven out by the 18th Dynasty.

 And the first 18th Dynasty pharaoh, Ahmose, was the last native pharaoh to ever build a pyramid.
 Interestingly, he chose the ancient necropolis of Abydos for his project.

 Its base was originally 52.5 x 40 meters.
 It was shoddily built of sand and rubble, all held together by limestone casing.
 But with the casing gone, it’s now just a 10 meter-high mound.
 Never intended as a tomb, it contained no burial chambers.